At least 31 Palestinians are killed while heading to a Gaza aid hub, officials and witnesses say

 The foundation said in a statement that it delivered aid “without incident" early on Sunday and has denied previous accounts of chaos and gunfire around its sites, which are in Israeli military zones where independent access is limited.

-The Gaza Health Ministry said 31 people were killed and 170 others were wounded, updating an earlier toll.
+The Gaza Health Ministry said 31 people were killed and 170 others were wounded.

-Hours earlier, officials at a nearby field hospital run by the Red Cross said that at least 21 people were killed and another 175 were wounded, without saying who opened fire on them.
-The officials spoke on condition of anonymity because they were not authorized to speak to reporters.

-An Associated Press reporter saw dozens of wounded people being treated at the hospital.

 The Gaza Humanitarian Foundation 's distribution of aid has been marred by chaos, and multiple witnesses have said Israeli troops fired on crowds near the delivery sites.
 Before Sunday, at least six people had been killed and more than 50 wounded according to local health officials.